lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## The Function of a Router

-The primary function of a Router is to manage the display of scenes according to a set of behaviours such as stacking, direct access or serial access.
+The primary function of a Router is to manage the display of a set of scenes using a pattern such as stacking, direct access or serial access.

-This functionality is provided in iOS by specialized ViewControllers, such as NavigationControllers, TabBarControllers and PageViewControllers.
+Router functionality is provided in iOS by specialized ViewControllers, such as Navigation-, TabBar- and PageView-Controllers.
 Each of these manages the display and life cycle of a set of child ViewControllers.
+There is also the possibility of creating custom Routers which implement other useage patterns such as menu or custom tab access, or a domain-defined sequence.

-The secondary function of a router is pass system state between scenes.
+Another function of a Router is to maintain system state for child modules.

-The difference between a VIPER Router and a UIKit router is is that the routing code is located where it is supposed to be: in the Router - not the child view controllers
+The main difference between a VIPER Router and a UIKit router is that the routing code is located where it is supposed to be: in the Router - not the child view controllers

 ## Routers in VIPER

-When using VIPER, each scene is implemented with a ViewController, a Presenter and a UseCase.
-This is known as a VIP stack or module.
-A router is simply another module - one that knows how to display child scenes by stacking, tabbing, paging, menu-ing or some custom sequence.
+In VIPER, a Router is just another VIP-stack, and is implemented with a ViewController, a Presenter and a UseCase.
+A router is simply another module - one that knows how to display child scenes using a pattern.

 A module's router is not another class of the module - it is the parent module.

-A Router in VIPER is simply a NavigationController, a TabbarController, a PageViewController, or any other custom ViewController that knows how to manage the display of their VIPER children.
+A Router ViewController can be inherited from a NavigationController, a TabBarController, or a  PageViewController.
+A Custom Router will inherit from a plain ViewController to create a *container*  ViewController.

 ### The Presenter Communicates with the Router

-The first rule of VIPER is that all events received by a view controller must be passed directly to its presenter.
-The presenter then makes the decision to communicate with its Use Case or its Router.
-When the event is received by the presenter from the Use Case, it also has to make the decision to send the event to the ViewController or to the Router.
+A major rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter.
+The Presenter forwards the event to either its Use Case or its Router.

+When the output is received by the Presenter from the Use Case, it may also send the output to the Router instead of the ViewController.
+An example of this is when a scene exits.

-In VIPER, The ViewController never communicates with its router, only the presenter does.
-The ViewController never changes a scene directly unless it is, itself, a Router changing scenes of its child ViewControllers.
+The result is that a ViewController never communicates with a router, only the presenter does.

 ### The Router's VIP Stack